-The applicant has the right to choose one’s place of residence in the Republic of Lithuania, change it, depart from and return to the Republic of Lithuania during the period of validity of the granted residence permit.
-Therefore, a person must declare one’s departure when leaving the Republic of Lithuania for a period exceeding six months.
+The applicant has the right to choose his/her place of residence in the Republic of Lithuania, change it, depart from and return to the Republic of Lithuania during the period of validity of the residence permit.
+A person must declare his/her departure when leaving the Republic of Lithuania for a period exceeding six months.

 A temporary residence permit in the Republic of Lithuania is issued to an applicant who is a citizen of a non-EU Member State.
-It is usually issued for a period of one year, although it may also be issued for a shorter or longer period.
+It is usually issued for a period of one year, though it may also be issued for a shorter period.

-Step 1: Meet a visa support manager at BAA Training
+Step 1 Meet Visa Support Manager at BAA Training

-As soon as a student arrives to BAA Training, he/she must immediately come to a visa support manager with the necessary documents:
+Once a student arrives at BAA Training, he/she should immediately visit Visa Support Manager with the following documents:

-- Bank statement with an indicated balance, which should be not less than 200 EUR/1 month (2,400 EUR/1 year; 2,400+2,400 EUR/2 years).
-The bank statement can be issued in Lithuania or in a student‘s home country.
-If a student does not have his/her bank account and wants to present his/her parent/sponsor’s bank statement, the parent/sponsor has to sign a permit and commitment to finance.
-This document should be confirmed by a notary.
+- Bank statement with an indicated balance, which must not be less than 278 EUR/1 month (3336 EUR/1 year).
+The bank statement can be issued in Lithuania or in the student‘s home country.
+If a student doesn‘t have his/her bank account and wants to present his/her parent/sponsor’s bank statement, the parent/sponsor has to sign a permit and commitment to finance and this paper must be confirmed by a notary.

 - Parents’ approval.
-If a student is under 18 years old, he/she should present the notarial approval from his/her parents so that he/she is allowed to live and study in the Republic of Lithuania.
+If a student is under 18 years old, he/she should present a notarial approval of his/her parents stating that he/she is allowed to live and study in the Republic of Lithuania.

-- Passport.
-A student should check his/her passport validity as it should be valid for not less than 6 months before the end of the planned TRP.
+- A student should check his/her passport validity as it must be valid not less than 6 month before the end of the planned TRP.